The Zendesk Payment Problem

 PCI DSS compliance is not optional for any organisation that processes card payments.
 The question is how much of your environment falls in scope.

-With voice payments (DTMF): Card data is captured within Shuttle's environment and stripped from the audio before it reaches Zendesk Talk.
-Your telephony, recordings, and agent workstations remain out of scope.
+With voice payments: Card data is captured inside Shuttle's certified environment in a secure Twilio Pay call, so it never reaches your telephony, recordings, or agent workstations.
+Those systems remain out of scope.
 Again, SAQ-A.

 Shuttle is a PCI DSS Level 1 certified Service Provider.
 This is the highest level of certification, validated by an independent Qualified Security Assessor (QSA).